cryptopunkscc/portal/README.md

 # Portal

-A launcher for decentralized application.
+Framework for decentralized applications.

 ## Status

-This project is in the **alpha** stage, is ready for testing and developing proof of concept apps but the SDK isn't complete and the API may change before the beta release.
+This project is in the **alpha** stage, is ready for testing and developing proof of concept apps, but the SDK isn't complete and the API may change before the beta release.

 ## Docs